-For international businesses, investors, and importers, the landscape has shifted from a simple tax-neutral jurisdiction to a regulated dual-tax environment managed by the Inland Revenue Department (IRD).
-Compliance now hinges on the 10-digit TIN, which is mandatory for customs clearance and service invoicing.
+For international businesses, investors, and importers, the landscape has shifted from a fragmented duty system to a standard value-added tax model.
+Compliance now hinges on the Tax Identification Number (TIN), which is mandatory for customs clearance, service invoicing, and claiming input tax credits.

 Introduction